metablaster/WindowsFirewallRuleset/Docs/SecurityAndPrivacy.md

 ### Backup

-Always keep a backup of everything on at least 1 drive that is offline and away from online machine.\
+Always keep a backup of everything on at least one drive that is offline and away from online machine.\
 If you have to bring it online, take down the rest of network.

 Suggestion of backup software is subjective, most secure method is external hard drive or separate